 The @docmd/plugin-git plugin adds repository intelligence to your documentation.
-It automatically displays when each page was last modified, who contributed to it, and provides an optional “Edit this page” link—all extracted directly from your Git history at build-time.
+It extracts data directly from Git history at build time.
+It displays when a page was last modified, who contributed, and provides an optional “Edit this page” link.

 Configuration